ncase/anxiety/scenes/act2.md

 b: Results: if you already had low self-esteem, being asked to repeat affirmations makes you feel *worse* than if you'd said nothing at all!

-b: Wood et al, 2009.
+b: Wood et al, 2009, Psychol Sci.
 Look it up on Google Scholar, human,

 b: THEN STOP SPREADING UNSCIENTIFIC FAKE NEWS